What is jsontp?

 - If the server cannot provide the language, it should respond with a

-language code, followed by a hyphen, and then a validISO 3166 Alpha 2
+ISO 639-1language code, followed by a hyphen, and then a validISO 3166 Alpha 2country code.

 - the